2005 Sundance Film Festival

-The 2006 Sundance Film Festival was held in Utah from January 20 to 30, 2005.
+The 2005 Sundance Film Festival was held in Utah from January 20 to 30, 2005.

 It was held in Park City, with screenings in Salt Lake City; Ogden; and the Sundance Resort.
 It was the 21st iteration of the Sundance Film Festival.

-Award winners
+Awards

 Juries

 The juries at the Sundance Film Festival are responsible for determining the Jury Prize winners in each category and to award Special Jury Prizes as they see fit.